StuyCSDojo/dojo-docs/docs/source/getting_started/flask_introduction.rst

    def language():
        return 'Python'

-Note that not all pages in your routes needs to be defined.
+Note that not all intermediate pages in your routes needs to be defined.
 In the example above, the ``favorites`` page and the ``programming`` page were never defined but you can still access the ``languages`` page.

-When writing your Flask app, it would be helpful to know the url that a function is bound to.
-To build the url when given the function name, use the following format:
+When writing your Flask app, it would be helpful to know the URL that a function is bound to.
+To build the URL when given the function name, use the following format:
 ::

    from flask import url_for